Crozzers/screen_brightness_control/README.md

     2. I do not intend to buy a MAC
     3. From what I have found it is even less straight-forward to adjust the screen brightness from python on MAC
 * If you own a MAC an you happen to know how to adjust the brightness in python then feel free to contribute
+* DDC/CI command support in Linux is coming at some point in the future, however, I am struggling to find a way to implement it without root being required every time the program is called